IEAWindTask52/Extract-lidar-ontology-concepts/README.md

 - Ontology: "Formal machine-readable specification of a conceptual model in which concepts, properties, relationships, functions, constraints and axioms are all explicitly defined" [1]

 ## Methodology:
+The methodology followed is based on the tools developed by [Fair Data Collective](https://www.linkedin.com/company/fair-data-collective/about/).
+More information about the tools used to create, mantain and deploy the lidar ontology can be found in [[2]](#important-links-and-references)[[3]](#important-links-and-references)[[4]](#important-links-and-references)

-- [Google Sheets](https://docs.google.com/spreadsheets/d/1rC2bugsJzRpuINqbVKR7GO1xNHPvzUvrKEz-75MNdXY/edit#gid=1744776504): an excel sheet is used as input for the ontology.
-This format allows easy implementation and maintenance of the ontology
+- [GoogleSheets](https://docs.google.com/spreadsheets/d/1rC2bugsJzRpuINqbVKR7GO1xNHPvzUvrKEz-75MNdXY/edit#gid=1744776504): An excel sheet is used as input for the ontology.
+This format allows easy implementation and maintenance of the ontology.
 - [sheet2rdf](https://github.com/fair-data-collective/sheet2rdf): The data contained in the Google Sheet is transformed into a Resource Description Framework (RDF) format by using shee2rdf.
 RDF allows to digitise and handle knowledge organisation systems in a machine-readable format.
 - ontostack: a DTU Wind and Energy Systems instance of ontostack is used to serve the lidar ontology.

-sheet2rdf and ontostack have been developed by [Fair Data Collective](https://www.linkedin.com/company/fair-data-collective/about/).

 ## Demo:
 - Input